Thank you to the College of Registered Nurses of British Columbia for permission to adapt their case study.

 Both situations occurred outside of the nurses’ practice and are not directly related to their work.
 However, their actions have the potential to negatively impact both the public’s perception of them and trust in the nursing profession as

 a whole, and could be considered “unprofessional conduct” under the Health Professions Act.

 Unprofessional conduct can include unacceptable behaviour that takes place outside your nursing practice.

 Since every situation in our personal lives is unique, there’s no simple rule of thumb to follow.
 Instead, you’re encouraged to use your best judgment and carefully consider any behaviour that may impact your personal and professional image.

 It’s not uncommon for people in our networks to know what we do for a living.
 While you may feel that what occurs outside of work is your personal business, you must be aware of your behavior, how it can affect the way in which you’re

 seen as a professional, and how it may impact the public's perception of registered nurses and the nursing profession.
 That said, unprofessional conduct is something that you need to be aware of – but generally not worried about – as long as you behave ethically and within the law.

 CARNA exists to protect the public.
 We recognize that it’s not appropriate to regulate and discipline all conduct that occurs outside your nursing practice.
 However, if your conduct threatens the public or their perception of the profession, the

 College is justified in investigating.
-This can lead to a finding of unprofessional conduct with consequences determined on a case-by-case basis by CARNA.
+This can lead to a finding of unprofessional conduct with varying consequences depending on the situation.